ircv3/ircv3-specifications/core/message-tags-3.3.md

 To allow for tagged data to be sent to channels and users without any accompanying message text, a new command for tag-only messages is needed.

+To allow for tag values containing complex typed data such as lists and associative arrays, new encoding rules are required.
+JSON was chosen as an existing, widely-adopted format with established encoding rules.

 With the scope of tags expanded for use as general purpose message metadata, the number and size of tags attached to a message will potentially increase.
 As a